Jump to ↓

 8x8 call capture

-A great way for new employees to learn how to uphold company values is by studying real life examples.
+A great way for new employees to learn how to uphold company values is by studying real-life examples.

 Tools like call capture or call recording apps can create playlists of the most successful customer calls for other team members to review.
 Other CCaaS features like video conferencing, screen sharing, knowledge base management, and on-demand training webinars create a consistent onboarding process.

 As more data is gathered and new insights are gleaned, team members should be instructed to focus on the areas that need the most attention.
-Call scripts, agent performance gamification, and in-call agent coaching help maintain high-quality customer support.
+Call scripts, agent performance gamification, agent scoresheets, and in-call agent coaching help maintain high-quality customer support.

 What Technologies Are Needed for Unified CX?